alysivji/talks/_proposals/2020/submitted/202008--pycon-africa--busy-beaver.md

 In 2019, ChiPy created an open-source Slack bot to automate workflows to increase community engagement.
 Users can find information about upcoming events; view feeds from our social media channels; and gain insights into other members’ side projects.
 An open-source community has developed around Busy Beaver with developers from around the world making contributions to our custom application!

-This talk will introduce Busy Beaver; briefly dig into the project's architecture and code; examine the future roadmap of the project; and discuss the challenges of building a project in public.
+This talk will introduce Busy Beaver and discuss why we created a custom integration.
+We will dig into the product development process, conduct a retrospective, and examine the future roadmap of the project.

 ### Outline